Funan, Singapore: Redevelopment

 In September that year, Capitamalls Trust announced a landmark development replacing Funan Digitalife Mall, called Funan.
 The mall will comprise many firsts in Singapore, such as a dedicated 200 metre cycling lane on the first floor of the mall, a Golden Village cinema with multi-sensory experiences and a high tech food court with a conveyor belt system and self ordering kiosks by Kopitiam.
 It will also feature a rock climbing wall, operated by Climb Central, and online to offline shopping.
 One of the floors in the mall will be dedicated to IT products.
 There will also be sports facilities too, such as futsal courts and a swimming pool.
 The redeveloped Funan was initially slated for completion at the end of 2019.

 In April 2017, another slew of anchor tenants were announced, with the mall 25% leased.
-These include an 18,000 sq ft theatre by W!LD RICE, which will seat 380 people with an innovative thrust stage design, Carrie K, a local artisan jeweller, and Keepers, a collection of Singaporean artist designers.
+These include an 18,000 sq ft theatre by W!LD RICE, which will seat 380 people with an innovative thrust stage design; Carrie K, a local artisan jeweller; and Keepers, a collection of Singaporean artist designers.
 The latter two will set up a flagship location at the mall.
-2 tenants of the previous building are also slated to return, including AddOn Systems and TK Photo.
-AddOn will operate Lenovo's largest service centre in Singapore and TK Photo will have a dedicated test zone for drone photography.
+Two tenants of the previous building, AddOn Systems and TK Photo, are slated to return.
+AddOn will operate Lenovo's largest service centre in Singapore, and TK Photo will have a dedicated test zone for drone photography.
 FairPrice Finest will be the mall's supermarket operator, launching a futuristic supermarket that complements Funan's digital edge.